Karas (food)

-Karas or Kuih Karas is one of the famous traditional food in Kedah.
+Karas or Kuih Karas is a traditional food in Kedah.
 It is usually found in Kota Setar District.
 It is suitable to eat during tea time with a cup of hot coffee.

-Aasmi traditional Sri Lankan is prepared during Sinhalese new year due to its delicacy.

 Kuih Karas can also be found in Borneo Island (Sabah, Sarawak and Brunei).
 This cake is a traditional cake made from rice flour.
 This cake looks like a net and uses a mold to make it.
 It also tastes sweet and crunchy.